Geometris-LP/VisionQubeAPI/samples/dashjs-player/react-dashjs-demo/README.md

 ### Connection Issues

+- **Verify you have entered valid serial number and API key** - the demo requires your own credentials
 - Verify ICE servers are accessible
 - Check firewall settings for UDP traffic
 - Enable debug mode to see detailed logs in browser console
-- Ensure device is online and serial/apiKey are correct
+- Ensure device is online and reachable
+- Use `http://` instead of `https://` if connecting to a local server without SSL

 ### Common Errors